near/near-cli-rs/docs/NEW_GUIDE_DRAFT.en.md

     - ...

 `UX principles`
+- All altering actions should have a confirmation step with an option to skip confirmation with an explicit command line parameter (e.g. send at the end of the command)
+- All direct children commands of a single parent command should be aligned (either represent an action or a resource, but never a mix of those on the same hierarchy level): contract -> state (resource) and contract -> deploy (action) are not aligned, so it should be either contract -> get-state + contract -> deploy or contract -> state -> view + contract -> code -> deploy
 - Interactive mode should look like: "command - description".
 It will help people to learn the commands.

 `Core NEAR CLI` commands:
 import-account